2026 State-by-State Legal Guide for Scattering Ashes (All 50 States)

 Fines or citations

-Disturbance of remains
+Penalties: Disturbance of human remains

 Scattering Ashes: General Legal Rules in the U.S.